-If we choose not to engage in sex with others, it includes avoiding all of these actions listed above and more.
+If we choose not to engage in sex with others, it includes avoiding all of these above actions and more.
 This may be difficult for us when our peers have few boundaries or standards.
 It can be a challenge to consistently live up to the Bahá'í standards.
 However, we are asked to do our best each day with God's help to heal society and set an example for others.
-Having friends who value these standards helps give us a support group too.
+Having friends and youth leaders who value these standards helps give us a support group too.